 Getting a prepaid card is usually pretty simple.
 You can get it from almost any bank in your country.
 Though there are some banks that offer cards with better benefits than others, as you’ll see later in this article when we dive deeper into the types of debit cards you can acquire.

 Generally, the application is free, easy, and straightforward.
 All you need to do is fill an application form (some banks offer online applications), provide your personal details and proof of identity.
 Once the application is processed and your identity is verified, the card will be sent to your house.
 Then, you can load the currency of your choice and start using it.
 You will often need an app that you can download to use with the card.

 TransferWise Multi-Currency Mastercard

-TransferWise is an online neo-bank which offers a massive range of services.
+TransferWise is an online neo-bank that offers a massive range of services.
 For those based in the US, UK, Australia, New Zealand, or Europe, TransferWise is a fantastic option.
 You can open a free TransferWise Multi-Currency Account online, and get a linked Mastercard debit card.

 You will be able to hold over 40 currencies in your account.
 Additionally, you will get local bank details for major currencies like US, New Zealand, Australian and Canadian dollars, British Pounds, and Euros.
 With these accounts, you’ll be able to receive payment from these regions for free.

 You can also convert currencies easily using the mid-market exchange rate and for a low fee that you see upfront.
 You can spend any currency you hold in your card for free, and withdraw up to $250 (or it’s equivalent in other currency) monthly for free.
 After that limit, there’s a small ATM fee.